xsivan/gabot/index.md

 ### *add_notify_info_channels*
 > `-notify add_notify_info_channels [args...] `

-Command is used for setting array of infromation channels (channels where we post info about new’s obtained throu request).
+The command is used for setting an array of information channels (channels, where we post info about news, obtained through request).
 Input must contain at least one channel that belongs under guild, from which is this command called (but can contain more of them).

 **Example**
 ```